kopoli/gogr/README.md

 ### Removing a tag

-The `gogr tag rm` if given no arguments will remove the tag completely.
+The `gogr tag delete` if given no arguments will remove the tag completely.
 If it is given directories which are tagged with the tag, it will untag the directories.

 ```
 # Remove the whole tag
-$ gogr tag rm this
+$ gogr tag delete this

 # Remove directories from a tag

-$ gogr tag rm this .
+$ gogr tag delete this .

 # Alternatively